KiraYamato94/LasMonjas/README.md

 - You can't kill your teammates.
 - The player who has the flag can't kill or use vents.
 - Killing the player who has the flag makes the flag teleport back to his base.
-- The Flag Stealer always loses, he can kill everyone and if he kills a player with a flag, he switchs teams with him
+- The Flag Stealer always loses, he can kill everyone and if he kills a player with a flag, he switchs teams with him.
 - There are custom messages for match duration, stolen flag and scored point, also the game score is always displayed.
 - Flags positions are marked by a team color corresponding arrow.
 - If the player who has the flag disconnects from the match, the flag goes back to its base.